Quick Answer

 Many avoidable problems come from three places:

 If you need this document for something downstream, such as driver's license conversion, confirm the exact office, document set, and pickup timeline before you go.
-The rest of this guide follows that order: prepare, execute, and then use the certificate where it matters most.
+This guide follows that order: prepare, execute, and then use the certificate where it matters most.

 You might also find this useful: Digital Nomad Tax Residency in Thailand: A 2025 Guide.